 Cover your two-story wall with dark colors or horizontal lines to help the vast, overwhelming space seem a bit smaller.
 If you want to create a more defined look, consider using wood paneling, faux stone or wood trim to add texture to the walls.
 You can also use shiplap halfway up the wall to establish a charming farmhouse or nautical theme.

 Using the proper storage strategies lets you take advantage of vertical space and fill your blank walls with practical accents.
 Install bookshelves along one of your two-story walls to establish a chic, personal library.
 Or, fill the shelves with DVDs, video game discs and vinyl records to create an open-concept media room.

 Prefer taking a less-is-more approach to interior design?
 Mount hanging shelves onto your walls at different heights for a staggered effect that ensures an open look.
 Once they're in place, you can display framed family photos, potted plants, decorative vases or shadow boxes.
-Make sure you arrange these shelves high enough to prevent people from bumping into them and knocking them down.

 Creating a Focal Point with Wall Art

 Because of their size, two-story walls often draw your guests' attention with ease.
 Adorning these vast surfaces with eye-catching wall decor, colorful posters and dramatic works of art lets you transform your walls and make them the main attraction within your space.
 Use these two-story foyer and wall decorating ideas to inspire your striking wall design:

 - Wall Sculptures: Mounting a wall sculpture above your sofa, along a staircase wall or over the front door in your foyer adds depth and dimension to the area.
 Consider a bronze or silver sculpture to complement your light fixtures or choose pieces with unique geometric shapes to add contrast to your simple modern layout.